forkjoseph/vnperf/README.md

 ## Setup
-VNperf does not use Network-manager.
-Uses plain wpa_supplicant and dhclient for network configuration.
+VNperf is purely written in python.
+Therefore, setting up python-2.7 and pip install mandatory.
+Also, in Ubuntu environment, VNperf does not use Network-manager.
+Instead, VNperf uses plain wpa_supplicant and dhclient for wireless WPA configuration due to slow passive scanning threshold in Network-manager in Ubuntu.

 ### Step 1: stop all Ubuntu default network manager
 ```